 Essay on Raksha Bandhan

 A celebration of the pure bond between siblings, Raksha Bandhan, is an auspicious Indian festival that is celebrated on the full moon day in the month of Shravan according to the Hindu lunar calendar.
 A day observed as the day of siblings; this festival is usually celebrated with brothers and sisters coming together and expressing their love for each other, praying for their beautiful bonds, and exchanging gifts.
 While sisters tie a knot of rakhi on the wrist of the brother and pray for their well-being, brothers promise them protection throughout their life.
 The perfect festival to spread their message of love and care, this occasion is celebrated with great enthusiasm all over India.
-While we all indulge in the festivities of Raksha Bandhan, most of us are unaware of the fact why Rakhi is celebrated in India and what is its significance.
-In this essay on Raksha Bandhan, we will discuss the importance of the festival and the reason why it is being celebrated in India for ages.
-Read on to find out everything about this auspicious festival.
+While we all indulge in the festivities of Raksha Bandhan, most of us are unaware of the fact why Rakhi is celebrated in India and what its significance is.
+In this essay on Raksha Bandhan, we will discuss the importance of the festival and the reason why it has been celebrated in India for ages.
+Read on to find out everything about this auspicious festival mentioned elaborately in this Raksha Bandhan essay.

 While the festival of Raksha Bandhan is mainly celebrated for protection, there are many stories and legends in Hindu Mythology as well as in history where rakhi has also been tied by gods to protect their loved ones for their protection; some of the incidents are listed below.